R. L. Drake Company: Amateur radio products

-Long wave, medium wave, and high frequency (HF) equipment
+Longwave, mediumwave, and high frequency (HF) equipment

 The Drake 1A receiver was the company's first meant specifically for radio amateurs.
 Introduced in 1957, it was revolutionary in at least two ways.
 First, it was much smaller than most receivers of the time period.
 The design emphasized simplicity and ease of operation.
 Second, it was designed specifically for reception of the relatively new and increasingly popular single sideband (SSB) mode of voice transmission.

 In 1959 they followed the 1A with the 2A, a more traditional looking receiver that was a bit larger but still much more compact than its contemporaries.
 The 2A had more features, increased sensitivity and selectivity, and was introduced at the same price as the 1A.
 It was followed two years later by the 2B, very similar in appearance but with improved performance and a new set of controls for adjusting the selectivity (bandwidth) and center frequency.

 Rather than produce a transmitter to match the 2B, Drake designed a new line of equipment beginning with an SSB transceiver, the TR-3, in 1963.
 Again emphasizing size efficiency, the TR-3 was designed as a complete SSB station in a small package.
 Other design innovations included crystal bandwidth filters and a permeability tuned oscillator (PTO) capable of extremely linear, stable tuning and a dial resolution of better than 1 kHz across all amateur HF (shortwave) bands.
 Its size was so small, in part, because the power supply was in a separate chassis, connected to the transceiver with a multi-conductor cable.
 The AC-3 power supply could be installed inside a matching speaker cabinet, later designated the MS-4.
 An optional remote VFO (PTO), the RV-3 could be added to the system to enable split frequency operation (i.e., transmitting on a frequency different from the receiving frequency).
 The RV-3 (and, later, the RV-4) also contained a speaker.

 Beginning with the TR-3, Drake adopted a scheme for illuminating tuning dials and panel meters on its equipment using small incandescent bulbs behind greenish-blue transparent plastic filters.
 This lighting color became one of the most recognizable and distinguishing features of Drake radios.